dremio/dremio-mcp/README.md

 There are two configurations necessary before the MCP server can be invoked.

 1. **The server config file**: This will cover the details of connecting and communicating with Dremio
-2. **The LLM config file**: This covers configuring the LLM desktop app (Claude for now) to make it aware of the MCP server
+2. **The LLM config file**: This covers configuring the LLM desktop app (Claude for now but VS Code with GitHub Copilot in Agent mode can also be configured) to make it aware of the MCP server

 ## Quick start